rahulunair/ccurl/README.md

 			*-Configurable Curl-*

+CcURL is a simple application that can be used to cURL APIs using a configuration file.
+The configuration file can be used to maintain a set of commonly uses data such as the base url, different set of headers etc. Along with this there are a few niche features of CcURL that would help in testing a REST API.

-A wrapper for python requests, that takes in a config file to simplify `curling` REST URLs If you are thinking of using this tool, be warned this is an alpha stage code, that uses things like eval to execute python code injected, which can be a security issue in some situations.
+Underneath, it a wrapper for python requests, that takes in a config file to simplify `curling` REST URLs If you are thinking of using this tool, be warned this is an alpha stage code, that uses things like eval to execute injected python code, which can be a security issue in some situations.
 Only use this tool if you really know what you are doing and to test an API you have prior permission to test.

-## configuration
+## Configuration

 Below is a sample configuration that can be used to intitiate ccurling.